morelandjs/melo/README.rst

        regress_unit='month'
    )

-   # specify some comparison time
+   # specify a comparison time
    time = nfl_spreads.last_update

    # predict the mean outcome at that time